Considerations of “But For”

 As such, since they are both based on all the same evidence, there is no evidence to believe one conclusion over the other, serving as an epistemic problem.

-As such there are many potential cases that are undetermined; however, if using common sense and a balance of probabilities it is clear that one conclusion is more plausible than another.
+As such, there are many potential cases that are undetermined; however, if using common sense and a balance of probabilities it is clear that these do not result in instances where causation cannot be established using the “but for” test.

 Underdetermination and Multiple tortfeasors

-Although the Court in Clements determined that in cases where “but for” could be replaced by a Material contribution to risk, this is when there are two or more tortfeasors.
+The Court in Clements determined that in cases where “but for” could be replaced by a Material contribution to risk, two or more tortfeasors must be involved (Clements v.
+Clements, 2012 , para 46).
 However, it appears unclear why specifically this condition of having two or more tortfeasors is required.
-Rather it appears to be that cases such as these have conclusions that are undetermined even under a common “but for” approach on a balance of probabilities.
+Rather it appears to be that cases such as these can be underdetermined, where this underdetermination is what causes factual difficulties with the “but for” test even under a common sense approach on a balance of probabilities.

-This is because it is not simply that there are two tortfeasors, as the Court noted that this condition is not sufficient, but rather than based on the evidence, the two rival conclusions that could be drawn were based on all the same evidence where there is no additional evidence to support believing one over the other.
-Additionally it is not the case that one of the conclusions is clearly more plausible than the other and as such a balance of probabilities.
-As such it appears plausible that cases where this is true are often those that have multiple tortfeasors, perhaps implementing notions of underdetermination rather than the notion of two tortfeasors would entail a more exhaustive account of the conditions required to replace the “but for” test.
+This is because it is not simply that there are two tortfeasors, as The Court noted that this condition is not sufficient.
+Rather, the two rival conclusions that could be drawn were based on all the same evidence where there was no additional evidence to support believing one over the other, nor was one conclusion clearly more plausible on a common sense approach.

-Nevertheless, If it is not a better implementation of one of the conditions required for the replacement of the “but for” test, perhaps understanding this condition in terms of underdetermination could be benefits regarding further clarity as to why this serves as an obstacle to but for.
+Nevertheless, If it is not a better implementation of one of the conditions required for the replacement of the “but for” test, perhaps understanding this condition in terms of underdetermination could have benefits regarding further clarity as to why underdetermination serves as an obstacle to the “but for” test.

 Bibliography

-• Clements v.
-Clements 2012 SCC 32.
+- Clements v.
+Clements, 2012 SCC 32.

-• Lewis, D. (1973).
+- Lewis, D. (1973).
 Causation.
 The Journal of Philosophy, 70(17), 556–567.https://doi.org/10.2307/2025310

-• Snell v.
+- Snell v.
 Farrell, [1990] 2 S.C.R.
 311 (SCC, 1990).